 In recent years, California has taken steps to improve healthcare accessibility and affordability for its residents.
 One such measure is the implementation of an individual mandate, which requires all Californians to have health insurance coverage or face a penalty on their taxes.

-California established its individual mandate to stabilize and strengthen the state's healthcare system.
+California established its healthcare mandate to stabilize and strengthen the state's healthcare system.
+It requires residents to have coverage under a health insurance plan.
 This initiative reduces the number of uninsured individuals and helps ensure that everyone has access to necessary healthcare services at an affordable rate.

 The state modeled its individual mandate after the federal government's mandate in the Affordable Care Act (ACA).
 While the federal government ended penalties for the ACA individual mandate in 2018 as part of the Tax Cuts and Jobs Act of 2017, the California mandate remains in effect.

-Under California's individual mandate, residents must either have qualifying health insurance with minimum essential coverage (MEC), obtain an exemption from the requirement, or pay the Individual Shared Responsibility Penalty when they file their state tax return.
+As of January 1, 2020, residents must either have qualified health plans with minimum essential coverage (MEC), obtain an exemption from the requirement, or pay the Individual Shared Responsibility Penalty when they file their state tax return.

 To avoid a penalty, you need MEC throughout the year for: